 Why was it important to Lucy?

 On that Tuesday when lucy arrested (heart stopped) there was still confusion on WHY?
-She had an internal inspection on her bowels (apparently a common cause of sepsis) but every examination (20 consultants) showed no reason for the poisoning.
-To this day (I phoned the coroner last week and they still do not know why) we do not know what infection caused the sepsis.
+She had an internal inspection but every examination (20 consultants) showed no reason for the poisoning.
+To this day (I phoned the coroner recently and they still do not know why) we simply do not know what infection caused the sepsis.